 Holiday Collection Schedule for New York City Residents

-There is no sanitation collection of any landfill, recycling, organics, electronics or anything on nationally recognized holidays.
+There is no sanitation collection of any landfill, recycling, organics, electronics or any other rubbish on nationally recognized holidays.
 Additionally, there may be other days throughout the year such as during a snowstorm that collection is disrupted while garbage trucks are being used to spread salt and plow streets.
-If your collection falls on a holiday, you should not put out garbage the evening before the holiday, but instead you should put garbage out after 4 pm on the evening of the holiday.
+If your collection falls on a holiday, you should not put out garbage the evening before the holiday.
+Instead you should put garbage out after 4 pm on the evening of the holiday.

 Holiday Collection Schedule Example